repobee/repobee/CONTRIBUTING.md

 yourself with some guidance.

 > **Important:** Please report security critical problems to by email to
-> slarse@kth.se instead of posting them on the issue tracker.
+> slarse@slar.se instead of posting them on the issue tracker.

 ### Fixing an outstanding issue
 If you find an issue on the issue tracker that you would like to help fix, then